anirudhkannan9/NearMe/README.md

 # NearMe
 What physical products are available NearMe?

+POSSIBLE PROBLEM W PROMOTION: had planned to do it with doordash people.
+BUT THEY TYPICALLY ARE ASSIGNED TO GO TO ONE SPECIFIC BRANCH OF ONE SPECIFIC STORE -- SO THEY AREN'T GOING TO NEED THE ELSEWHERE FUNCTIONALITY

 Motivating example:

 In May 2021, I had a minor surgery.
 The doctor advised that I get lots of protein to aid recovery.
 I was vegetarian at the time, so I was planning on relying on supplementation i.e. Muscle Milk.